INTO-CPS-Association/DTaaS/docs/admin/client/auth.md

 **3. Define Callback and Logout URLs:**

-- For the PKCE authentication flow to function correctly, you need two URLs: a callback URL and a logout URL.
+- For the PKCE authorization flow to function correctly, you need two URLs: a callback URL and a logout URL.
 - The callback URL informs the OAuth provider of the page where signed-in users should be redirected.
 It's different from the landing